14 Jan Do you really know the status of your airport’s IT systems?

 The consequences of systems failure

 CUPPS failures, for instance, can cost millions of Euros in claims from airlines affected by systems going down.
 But the effects of poorly managed and maintained IT systems aren’t just felt by the operational teams.
 They can also have a huge impact on passengers and third parties (such as retailers) alike.
 For passengers, a fault in IT systems could lead to baggage being left behind as well as delays at security, check-in and during boarding – all of which have the potential to cause significant flight delays.

 Having redundancy in place, an effective network management system, and the ability to track the status of airport IT assets in place, are all vital to the smooth-running of any airport.
 More importantly however, they ensure that failure of the core IT infrastructure can be managed proactively so that they do not in the first instance result in a total outage of your IT systems.

 How you can take the first steps to improve your airport IT systems

 At NACO, every airport IT project we deliver starts with a thorough examination and understanding of the status of existing IT networks and systems at the airport.

 These studies are typically carried out by a multidisciplinary team of experts within a reconstruction or expansion project.
 The resulting insights provide the client and us with a comprehensive picture of the status of the IT infrastructure and its corresponding IT systems at the airport.

-In fact, this first step is crucial to building a system that is not only functional but also robust; which is where our Airport IT Scan comes in.
+In fact, this first step is crucial to building a system that is not only functional but also robust; which is where our Airport IT Health Check comes in.
 Moreover, as we have an impartial view on the systems available, our approach is both neutral and focused on what is most optimal for the specific needs of each individual airport.

 It may seem daunting at first, but taking this initial step could mean the difference between a smooth-running airport and a delay which could have costly implications for you, your airport and your passengers.